mrquincle/LDA-C/README.md

-LDA-C
+Latent Dirichlet Allocation
 =====

-This is a fork of the LDA-C code by D. Blei
+This is a fork of the LDA-C code by D. Blei, and then from https://github.com/neopunisher/LDA-C.

 ***************************
 LATENT DIRICHLET ALLOCATION